-The best explanation can be found in two papers.
-Please see Simons and Black (2009) for an explanation of the key notions and motivations.
+The best explanation can be found in three papers.
+First, see Why Learn to Use XLingPaper, which has a summary of benefits for the author, the reader, and the publisher.
+Second, see Simons and Black (2009) for an explanation of the key notions and motivations.
 Then see Black (2009) for how XLingPaper addresses these notions.

 Linguists commonly face three obstacles in formatting papers.
 First, all examples are numbered in a paper.
 If during the writing process the author discovers a need to insert an example, then the numbering of all following examples and all references to those examples within the text need to be re-adjusted.
 This mechanical change can be both time-consuming and prone to error.
 Similarly, if the author decides to reorder some examples, then the numbering needs to be adjusted appropriately.
 XLingPaper provides an automatic way to facilitate such numbering and renumbering.